goschtl/zope/Zope3/trunk/src/scheduler/README.txt

 -------

-From a high-level point of view, the developer starts out by developing their own or us an existing task component:
+From a high-level point of view, the developer starts out by developing their own or use an existing task component:

   >>> from scheduler import task
   >>> from twisted.internet import reactor